Let's work together to give girls the dignity they deserve and stay at school.

 Menstruation Kits

-Here at Your Smalls Appeal, we are combatting period poverty by supplying girls with reusable menstruation kits.
-Each kit lasts for three years and is beautifully made by women in The Gambia.
-These workers are women who have been trafficked, which means your period poverty donations are also helping provide sexually exploited women and girls with a job and regular income.
-Our kits include a pair of pants, reusable fabric pads, a fabric insert, a bar of soap, and a bag to keep it all in.
+Your Smalls Appeal, is combatting period poverty by supplying girls with reusable cloth sanitary pad paks and sanitary pads individually or in a kit.
+Each kit lasts between 2- 3 years and is beautifully made by women in The Gambia.
+These workers are women who have been trafficked, which means your donations are also helping provide sexually exploited women and girls with a job and regular income.
+Our kits include up to 3 or 4 pair of pants, reusable cloth pads, a bar of soap, a bra and a bag to keep it all in.

 Get involved

-If you want to donate to a period poverty charity, you have come to the right place.
+If you want to donate you have come to the right place.
 All donations, large and small, are gratefully accepted here and we guarantee that they will make a difference to girls and women across the world.
 If you have any queries about the work we do and how else you can help, drop the team an email at enquiries@yoursmallsappeal.org.